Atmospheric entry: Uncontrolled and unprotected entries

 On April 1, 2018, the Chinese Tiangong-1 space station (8510 kg) reentered over the Pacific Ocean, halfway between Australia and South America.
 The China Manned Space Engineering Office had intended to control the reentry, but lost telemetry and control in March 2017.

 On May 11, 2020, the core stage of Chinese Long March 5B (COSPAR ID 2020-027C) weighing roughly 20000 kg) made an uncontrolled reentry over the Atlantic Ocean, near West African coast.
 Few pieces of rocket debris reportedly survived reentry and fell over at least two villages in Ivory Coast.

 On May 8, 2021, the core stage of Chinese Long March 5B (COSPAR ID 2021-0035B) weighing 23000 kg) made an uncontrolled reentry, just west of the Maldives in the Indian Ocean (approximately 72.47°E longitude and 2.65°N latitude).
 Witnesses reported rocket debris as far away as the Arabian peninsula.

-It is expected that the Cruise Mass Balance Devices (CMBDs) from the Mars 2020 mission, which are ejected prior to the spacecraft entering the atmosphere, will survive re-entry and impact the surface on Thursday 18 February 2021.
-The CMBDs are 77 kg tungsten blocks used to adjust the spacecraft's trajectory prior to entry.
-The Science Team of another NASA mission, InSight, announced in early 2021 that they would attempt to detect the seismic waves from this impact event.

-In 2022 it was confirmed that space debris that had landed in New South Wales Australia were from the unpressurised trunk section of the SpaceX Crew-1 Crew Dragon spacecraft that had launched to the International Space Station in November 2020.